wp-plugins/l7-login-customizer/readme.txt

 == Frequently Asked Questions ==

 <em>Q</em> - What size image is the best to upload as a logo?<br />
-<em>A</em> - By default the height of the logo is set at 200px.
+<em>A</em> - By default the height of the logo is set to 150px.
 Depending on the image it can vary.
-Try a few different sizes to see what you like best.

 == Screenshots ==